 Maybe you provide free consultations for prospects or have offered free seminars in your local community.
 Why not translate those teachings into a video format?
 Your knowledge can live on YouTube, become a source of information for prospects and clients alike, and show your expertise in the industry.
 By producing these videos that feature your skills, you can build trust with viewers who are in need of financial services.

 As an advisor, it’s likely you offer your clients access to a portal.
 Consider creating a video using a screen share to review the client portal you’ve chosen to use for your practice.
-You can discuss how clients can access it, login, navigate their account, analyze reports, and more.
+You can discuss how clients can access it, log in, navigate their account, analyze reports, and more.

-7 Ways to Optimize Your YouTube Videos
+4. Learn How to Optimize Your YouTube Videos For Best SEO

 1. File Name